Our Lady of Pellevoisin: Marian apparitions

-The next three apparitions occurred on three consecutive days in July, Saturday 1st - Monday 3rd.
-'My son's heart is so full of love that he will not refuse my demands.
+The next three apparitions occurred on three consecutive days starting on 1 July, during which Faguette reported the apparition as having said: "My son's heart is so full of love that he will not refuse my demands.
 I have chosen this particular place for the conversion of sinners.
-I would like you to remain very peaceful about this!'
+I would like you to remain very peaceful about this!"

-The Blessed Virgin returned in September (Saturday 9, Sunday 10, Friday 15).
-On 9 September, the lady drew attention to a small scapular she was wearing.
+Faguette saw further apparitions of the Virgin Mary on September 9, 10 and 15; on 9 September, Mary drew attention to a small scapular she was wearing.
 Faguette had seen it there before, as plain white cloth, but on this day it bore the red image of a heart.
-'This devotion pleases me', Mary said, and then, 'It is here that I shall be honoured'.
-The lady next appeared on 15 September, speaking of her concern for the Catholic Church in France.
+"This devotion pleases me", Mary said, and then, "It is here that I shall be honoured".
+Mary next appeared on 15 September, speaking of her concern for the Catholic Church in France.

-Three further visions followed in November (Wednesday 1, All Saints' Day; Sunday 5; Saturday 11).
-On 11 November, Faguette set about making a replica of the scapular which she had seen the lady wearing.
-On that day's apparition, the Virgin told Faguette 'You have been working for me'.
+Three further visions followed in November (1 November, All Saints' Day; 5 November and 11 November).
+On 11 November, Faguette set about making a replica of the scapular which she had seen Mary wearing.
+On that day's apparition, the Virgin told Faguette "You have been working for me".

-The final and culminating vision took place on Friday 8 December 1876, the Solemnity of the Immaculate Conception.
+The final and culminating vision took place on 8 December 1876, the Solemnity of the Immaculate Conception, during Faguette reported the Virgin Mary to have said:

-I have many graces in store for those who wear this scapular with trust in me.
-These graces are my Son's; I bring them from His Heart; he will refuse me nothing.
-The lady asked her to show the scapular to the local bishop and ask his assistance in promoting it.